 The tenant will be allowed to copy any documents related to the hearing at a cost of \$.25 per page.
+There will be no charge for documents emailed by RHA.
 The family must request discovery of RHA documents no later than 12:00 p.m. on the business day prior to the hearing.